Woodstock Palace: Later history

+In 1705, Benedict Leonard Calvert, 4th Baron Baltimore sold Woodstock Park to the Crown, which was owned at the time by virtue of his wife, Charlotte Lee.
+Charlotte Lee was the daughter of the 1st Earl of Lichfield and Lady Charlotte FitzRoy, the illegitimate daughter of King Charles II.

-In 1705, Parliament granted the royal manor and honour (i.e. feudal barony) of Woodstock to John Churchill, 1st Duke of Marlborough (1650–1722), in recognition of his victory over the French at the Battle of Blenheim on 13 August 1704.
+Later in 1705, Parliament granted the royal manor and honour (i.e. feudal barony) of Woodstock to John Churchill, 1st Duke of Marlborough (1650–1722), in recognition of his victory over the French at the Battle of Blenheim on 13 August 1704.
 The manor was to be held in feudal tenure from Queen Anne in free socage by service of grand serjeanty "of presenting at Windsor Castle, on the anniversary of the battle, a standard bearing the fleur-de-lys of France".
 An inescutcheon "of the Honour and Manor of Woodstock" was further granted by royal warrant in 1722 as an augmentation of honour to his coat of arms and was borne at his funeral.
 By a further Royal Licence, 26 May 1817, the inescutcheon was added as an augmentation of honour to the arms of the Dukes of Marlborough, and is still borne by them today.
 The arms comprise a Cross of St George surmounted by the royal arms of France.

 Blenheim Palace was built in the manor of Woodstock for the Duke as his new seat.
 Some stone from the old Palace was used.
 The ruins of the old palace or manor house of Woodstock were removed in 1723.